RedFou52/USBGuardian/README.md

 # Install - Raspberry :strawberry:

-For the moment, no installation script is available, this will surely be my next mission!
-In the installation part, I'll talk about the Raspberry configuration and then the installation and configuration of USBGUardian.
+For the moment, no installation script is available; this will surely be my next mission!
+In the installation section, I'll discuss Raspberry Pi configuration followed by the installation and configuration of USBGuardian.

 *The Flash part of the SD card will not be explained here*.